"

 Transparency Portal Public access to grant progress and spending IT, Compliance team Web dashboard, public data-sharing Live/monthly updates

-Issues/concerns Handles complaints and disputes Compliance officer Hotline, grievance system As needed
+Issues/Concerns Handles complaints and disputes Compliance officer Hotline, grievance system As needed

 Final Project Report Summarizes achievements, lessons, and financials Project team Narrative and financial report End of project

 Access, download, or print the Grant Project Accountability Table.
-You can also select File, then Make a copy, and you will have your own to modify to suit your needs.
+You can also select “File,” then “Make a Copy,” and you will have your own to modify to suit your needs.

-8.5 Quotations and Stories of Successful Grant Stewardship Practices
+8.5 Case Study: Successful Grant Stewardship Practices

 Dr. Anne Hoeltke